 Is 401(k) Included When Computing Your Net Worth?

-Yes, your retirement accounts are assets too that are included when computing your net worth.
-Retirement-plans are among others a 40lK, IRAs, traditional pensions, and taxable savings accounts.
+Yes, your retirement accounts are assets, too, that are included when computing your net worth.
+Retirement plans are, among others, 40lK, IRAs, traditional pensions, and taxable savings accounts.

 Why do you need to know about your total assets?
 There are two important reasons: